 A Woodland Condition Assessment will be carried out in the final year of the current plan period.
-This will make recommendations as to the management of the site.
+This will make recommendations as to the management of the site, key elements of which are likely to include the effects of ash disease, the development of natural regeneration and any future thinning requirements.